TheSench/pr-channel-slackbot/README.md

    - The action adds a response within the thread for each message containing a link to an open pull request.

 5. **Copy Reactions**:
    - Any reactions present on the original message are copied over to the response within the thread, ensuring continuity and visibility of feedback.
+This can be disabled via

 ### Example Output
 ![alt text](images/example.png)